 The Group assesses at each balance sheet date whether there is any indication that an asset may be impaired.
 If any such indication exists, the Group estimates the recoverable amount of the asset.
 If such recoverable amount of the asset or the recoverable amount of cash generating unit to which the asset belongs is less than its carrying amount, the carrying amount is reduced to its recoverable amount.
 The reduction is treated as an impairment loss and is recognized in the Profit and Loss Account.
-If at the balance sheet date there is an indication that if a previously assessed impairment loss no longer exists, the recoverable amount is reassessed and the asset is reflected at the recoverable amount.
+If at the balance sheet date there is an indication that if a previously assessed impairment loss no longer exists, the recoverable amount is reduced to its recoverable amount.